Jan Todd

 Janice Todd (née Suffolk; born May 22, 1952) is an American former powerlifter, historian, researcher and a strength and physical culture promoter.
 She is a professor and department chair in the Department of Kinesiology and Health Education at The University of Texas at Austin.
 Todd is a member of the sport management faculty, and teaches classes in sport history, sport philosophy, and sport and ethics.
 An active lecturer, Todd was named the Seward Staley Honor Lecturer for the North American Society for Sport History in 2008.

 Early life and education

 Todd grew up in Western Pennsylvania in a low-income family.
-She met her husband Terry Todd while in college at Mercer University.
-He fell in love with her at a barbecue, when he saw her flip a massive log without giggling or showing any false modesty.
+She went to college at Mercer University.

 Career

 Powerlifting

 Todd’s interest in the study of sport and physical culture was galvanized by her participation and success in the sport of powerlifting.
 During her powerlifting career, many publications, including Sports Illustrated magazine, considered her to be the strongest woman in the world.
 Arnold Schwarzenegger described her as a 'legend' and a "pioneer who led the way for strongwomen".
 Todd "bent bottle caps with her fingers, lifted her Ford Fiesta for fun and drove nails through wooden boards with her palms".

 As a powerlifter, Todd set more than 60 national and world records, and was included in the Guinness Book of Records for over a decade.
 On 2 February 1978 she appeared on The Tonight Show Starring Johnny Carson, performing several lifts along with Johnny Carson.
 In 1982 she became the first woman inducted into the International Powerlifting Hall of Fame.
 She was inducted in the first class of the Women’s Powerlifting Hall of Fame (in 2004), and the 2009 class of the US National Fitness Hall of Fame.
 She also received the 2008 Oscar Heidenstam Foundation Lifetime Achievement Award for her contributions in the field of physical fitness.
 In 2018, she was inducted into the International Sports Hall of Fame.